ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 |             CacheQueryScan | 39.97 ms |  2.37 | 151.78 MB |
 | CacheQueryScanWithPlatform | 16.85 ms |  1.00 |   2.52 MB |
 ```

+### Map-Reduce With AffinityCall and ScanQuery

+Platform Cache also supports a more specific use case: local Scan Query with `Partition`.
+This enables more efficient map-reduce computations.

+TODO: Benchmark, code sample

 # Call .NET Services From Java: Full Circle of Services